crchurchey/stock-basis-finder/README.md

 I recommend [Yahoo Finance](http://finance.yahoo.com/) for the historical prices (Google will only export 4000 records at a time which makes things more complicated if you need more records than that):
 * Goto http://finance.yahoo.com
 * Enter your investment ticker symbol in the search box and hit enter
-* In the left-side-bar click 'Historical prices'
+* In the left-side-bar click **'Historical prices'**
 * Enter an appropriate start date (i.e one that you are confident is prior to the original purchase date of the investment)
 * Leave the end date as the current date
-* Make sure the 'Daily' radio button is selected
+* Make sure the **'Daily'** radio button is selected
-* Click 'Get Prices'
+* Click **'Get Prices'**
-* At the bottom of the page click 'Download to Spreadsheet' and save the CSV file to your hard drive (ex. prices.csv)
+* At the bottom of the page click **'Download to Spreadsheet'** and save the CSV file to your hard drive (ex. prices.csv)

 If you want to get the historical info from somewhere else, that is OK but make sure the CSV file includes a header line and is in this format:
 ```
-Date,Close
+Date,High,Low
-YYYY-MM-DD,##.##
+YYYY-MM-DD,##.##,##.##
 ```
 Example file:
 ```
-Date,Close
+Date,High,Low
-2014-10-01,12.34
+2014-10-01,12.34,12.12
-2001-02-08,12.30
+2001-02-08,12.30,12.28
-1998-01-10,12.00
+1998-01-10,12.00,11.99
 ```
-Note that any number or arrangement of the columns in the CSV are acceptable but the CSV must have at least a 'Date' and 'Close' column.
+Note that any number or arrangement of the columns in the CSV are acceptable but the CSV must have at least a **'Date'**, **'High'**, and **'Low'** column.

 ##### Dividend History
 Dividend histories are going to be a little more difficult.
 [Yahoo Finance](http://finance.yahoo.com) has a way to get the the dividend history but unfortunately it does not give you the payable date; it only gives the ex-date (See [this](http://www.investopedia.com/articles/02/110802.asp) article for more info on how dividends work).
-We need the payable date since that is the date that most DRiP's purchase the new lots with the dividend cash.
-You may have to go to the companies investment web page to find the detailed dividend info.
-Once you find this information you need to create a CSV file in the following format:
+We need the payable date since that date plus the DRiP offset tells when the new lots are purchased with the dividend cash.
+You may have to go to the company's investment web page to find the detailed dividend info.
+Once you find this information you need, create a CSV file in the following format:
 ```
 PayDate,Amt
 MM-DD-YYYY,#.##